bvalosek/ableton-live-scripts/README.md

 Setting Control Surface to None for MPK249 (Port A) prevents the default MPK mapping from loading.

+In order for the MPK249 script to work, a custom preset in location 25 must be loaded.
+Press the DUMP button in the MPK249 row (see above picture).
+This will **overwrite** the current contents of preset 25 with a new preset called `bvalosek` that is to be used with this script.

 ## Controllers

 ### MPK249